lmos-ai/arc/arc-assistants/src/test/resources/use_cases_mobile.md

 The description of the use case 3.

 #### Solution
-Solution for use case 3
-<mobile>The mobile solution for use case 3
+The mobile solution for use case 3

 ----